Picture of Steve Cushings

 Diagnosis

-Demonstration of an elevated cortisol (called hypercortisolism):
+Demonstration of an elevated cortisol (called hypercortisolism)

 • 24-Hour Urinary Free Cortisol Level: An elevated urinary cortisol level from a 24-hour collection suggests CS.
 Usually, this test needs to be repeated several times.

 • 1 mg overnight dexamethasone suppression test: In this test, the patient takes 1 mg of dexamethasone orally at midnight, and a fasting cortisol is drawn at 8AM the next day.
 An elevated morning cortisol is suggestive of CS.
-Salivary cortisol: In this test performed at home, saliva is placed in a tube at midnight, and then sent for cortisol measurement.

 • Cause

-• ACTH dependent: the blood ACTH is normal or high.
-This includes a pituitary tumor producing ACTH (referred to as Cushing's disease and is the most common cause), and ectopic ACTH production (the ACTH is produced elsewhere, such as by a carcinoid tumor or lung cancer).
+ACTH dependent: the blood ACTH is normal or high.
+This includes a pituitary tumor producing ACTH (referred to as Cushing’s disease and is the most common cause), and ectopic ACTH production (the ACTH is produced elsewhere, such as by a carcinoid tumor or lung cancer).

 Next steps: